maqnitude/GamerCore/README.md

 # GamerCore

 > [!NOTE]
 > This project is no longer being worked on.
-I'm building another simulated e-commerce system from scratch based on the requirements from this project, observations from real e-commerce sites, and personal preferences: [DepresStore](https://github.com/maqnitude/DepresStore) (currently private).
+Checkout [DepresStore](https://github.com/maqnitude/DepresStore) instead.

 ## Project Organization